Deemed Rates and Out of Contract Prices

 |Supplier||Unit Cost p/ kWh||Daily Standing Charge|

-Note: E.on, Bulb and npower have regional pricing for deemed rates.
-The rate shown for cost per kWh is an average of all regions combined.
+Note: Data correct at 27th August 2019.
+E.on, Bulb and Npower have regional pricing for deemed rates.
+The rate shown for the cost per kWh is an average of all regions combined.
+How much you pay could vary.
 The graph below shows the above data pictorially.

-With the current average tariff at 13.8p/kWh with a 25p daily standing charge, you can see just how expensive these charges are.
-If you have just undertaken a change of tenancy, it’s critical you move off these tariffs quickly.
+With the current average tariff at 13.8p/kWh with a 25p daily standing charge, you can see just how much these charges are.
+If you have just undertaken a change of tenancy, it’s important you move off these tariffs quickly.

 Out of Contract Rates

 Similarly, if you’re out of contract for any reason, then you’re also placed on special “out of contract” tariffs.
 For example, you submitted your termination but didn’t agree on a new contract in time.
 The charges for British Gas are even higher than deemed rates.